Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed architecture

 Regarding link and hardware resource emulation, currently, GNS3 has many features but also some limitations.
 Gotham addresses them in the following ways:

-\textbf{Link emulation:} GNS3 allows modifying network link behavior by applying filters to packets in both directions, including packet dropping by frequency, packet loss percentage, delays, packet corruption percentage and filtering packets that match a Berkeley Packet Filter expression.
+\paragraph{Link emulation} GNS3 allows modifying network link behavior by applying filters to packets in both directions, including packet dropping by frequency, packet loss percentage, delays, packet corruption percentage and filtering packets that match a Berkeley Packet Filter expression.
 However, applying bandwidth limits is not currently supported.
 To circumvent this limitation, we rely on \texttt{tc} (Linux Traffic Control)~\cite{Tcnetem} to provide a more realistic link emulation.
-In addition, GNS3 includes link status detection for QEMU based nodes.
+In addition, GNS3 includes link status detection for QEMU-based nodes.
 When a link in the topology is suspended or removed, GNS3 will inform the node that the link status has changed, allowing a better router and routing protocol behavior emulation.

-\textbf{Hardware resource emulation:} GNS3 only supports memory and CPU limits for nodes running in a hypervisor such as QEMU.
+\paragraph{Hardware resource emulation} GNS3 only supports memory and CPU limits for nodes running in a hypervisor such as QEMU.
 Docker containers are not limited and can use all the available resources.
-We use the Docker API to apply memory and CPU constraints for resource emulation.
+However, to overcome this limitation, Gotham integrates the Docker API to apply memory and CPU constraints for resource emulation in containers.